 For all those who love dancing, free dance lessons take place every summer evening near both Rostral Columns.
 Don’t even hesitate to join this lovely open-air party!

-These are the main Saint Petersburg must-see places, especially for first-time visitors.
-If you manage to see them all and still can’t get enough — I highly advise to take a boat trip on rivers and channels and to have a look at the city from the water.
+In brief, these are the main Saint Petersburg must-see places, especially for first-time visitors.
+However, if you manage to see them all and still can’t get enough — I highly advise to take a boat trip on rivers and channels and to have a look at the city from the water.
 Boat trip itineraries differ a bit, but whatever you choose I am sure it will be a fascinating unforgettable distraction.

-By the way, do you know Saint Petersburg is often called the Venice of the North?
-This name is certainly due to numerous local bodies of water, islands and bridges.
+By the way, do you that they often call Saint Petersburg the Venice of the North?
+This name is certainly due to the city’s numerous local bodies of water, islands and bridges.

-I hope this guide will be helpful for all guest of our beautiful city.
-If you have already seen some of these places, which you liked the most?
-And what other attractions would you include to this list?
+I hope this guide will be helpful for all the guest in our beautiful city.
+Let me know whether you have already seen some of these places?
+And which did you like the most?